linode/docs/docs/guides/security/secrets-management/hashicorp-vault-centralized-secrets-management-system/index.md

         sudo mv vault /usr/local/bin

 1. In the extracted directory there is a single vault binary that can be used without a setup or installation process.
-Executed the binary by running the following commands:
+Execute the binary by running the following commands:

         cd /usr/local/bin
         ./vault